Luxury under the royal palms of the Fairmont Marrakech

-As usual, we did different hotels on this trip, and with the Fairmont being in between two other hotel stays, we didn’t request a transfer and just took the other hotels’ car service as it came out cheaper.
-The riad we stayed in before our stay at the Fairmont charged us 150 MAD (+- €15) for a trip from the city centre to the hotel, while hotel Les Deux Tours we stayed in after our stay at the Fairmont charged us 200 MAD (+- €20) to pick us up at the Fairmont.
+As usual, we did different hotels on this trip.
+With the Fairmont being in between two other hotel stays, we didn’t request a transfer and just took the other hotels’ car service as it came out cheaper.
+The riad we stayed in before our stay at the Fairmont Marrakech charged us 150 MAD (+- €15) for a trip from the city centre to the hotel, while hotel Les Deux Tours we stayed in after our stay at the Fairmont charged us 200 MAD (+- €20) to pick us up at the Fairmont.
 Knowing that the Fairmont charges 350 MAD (+- €35) for a trip to the city centre, the choice was easily made.
-Even though the car service provided by the Fairmont would have probably been more luxurious and comfortable, for us it wasn’t worth the premium for such a short ride.
+Even though the car service provided by the Fairmont would have probably been more luxurious and comfortable.
+For us it wasn’t worth the premium for such a short ride.

-Check-in was done the conventional way in the impressive hotel lobby and after handing over our passports and credit card, we were told that our room wasn’t ready yet (no surprise as we checked in at around 11am and the official check-in time is 3pm).
-We were offered to have a seat at Le Bar and have a drink on the house which was a nice touch.
+Check-in was done the conventional way in the impressive hotel lobby.
+After handing over our passports and credit card, we were told that our room wasn’t ready yet (no surprise as we checked in at around 11am and the official check-in time is 3pm).
+We were offered to have a seat at Le Bar and have a drink on the house which was nice.
 After less than 15 minutes, our room was ready and we were escorted to our room in a golf buggy.
 We received a little tour of the room and less than 2 minutes later our luggage arrived to the room.
 An easy and hassle-free check-in, just like we like it!

-With the smallest room in the hotel being over 75 sq. meters large, you can’t do much wrong when booking a room here.
+With the smallest room in the hotel being over 75 sq. meters large, you’ll be fine in every room category.
 We stayed in a junior suite, which is the 2nd smallest room category, and it was more than large enough for the two of us!
 It featured a large bed that was beyond comfortable, a seating area, a desk, a decent-sized outdoor terrace and a huge bathroom with a 1,5 bath, a big walk-in shower and a dressing large enough even for Laura and all her outfits!
 Hard product wise, the Fairmont has it all figured out!

-We had an amazing view on the golfcourse and sometimes even on the Atlas Mountains, depending on the visibility that day.
-Even though the resort and the rooms are quite spread out, we sometimes had some noise-issues, mainly from the housekeeping/staff’s room just next to our suite.
+We had an amazing view on the golfcourse and sometimes even on the Atlas Mountains, depending on the visibility.
+Even though the resort and the rooms are quite spread out, we sometimes had some noise-issues.
+These issues were mainly from the housekeeping/staff’s room just next to our suite.

 We also had the pleasure of visiting the Penthouse Suite located on the top floor of the main building which has its own little plunge pool and solarium overlooking the golf course.
 We’d definitely recommend staying in the Penthouse Suite if you want even more place and don’t want to walk or request a buggy to go to your room after every restaurant or main pool visit!